-- In the bowl of your mixer, using the paddle attachment beat the butter on medium speed until fluffy (about 2 minutes).
-Gradually add the sugar and cream together.
+In the bowl of your mixer, whip the butter on medium speed until fluffy (about 2 minutes).
+Gradually add the sugar and whip to incorporate.
 Occasionally scrape down sides of the bowl.
 Add eggs one at a time, scrape down bottom and sides of the bowl after each addition.
 Mixture may look curdled at first, but will smooth out soon.
 Add sour cream and vanilla and combine well.

 - On low speed, add dry ingredients to butter mix in 4 stages.
 Blend well and scrape down bowl after each addition.

 - Divide batter between both pans and bake for 45 minutes, until the cakes are golden and a cake tester (or tooth pick) inserted in the center comes out clean.
 Cool completely on racks, then invert pans to remove cake layers and peel off parchment paper.

 Coconut Swiss Meringue Buttercream

 Whisk egg whites and sugar together until combined.
 Set the bowl over simmering water in a double-boiler and whisk gently until the sugar is dissolved and the egg whites are hot (160°F).

 Transfer egg syrup to a shallow bowl or cake pan and refrigerate until cooled (45-60°F).

 In the meantime whip the softened butter until fluffy and light in colour.
 Pour in 1/2 of the cooled egg syrup and whip 2 minutes until fully incorporated.
 Then add the rest of the egg syrup, coconut extract, and salt.
 Continue whipping until incorporated and the buttercream is light and fluffy.